1/2 —Japanese Tsuba, 1916

 Method

 First, sanctify your herbal assemblage by bathing it in water, and grate the scrappy skin off your Chinese Yam before slicing.
-Once your herbs have been happily hallowed, grab yourself a hefty stock pot, and throw in the Job’s Tears, Lotus Seed, Fox Nut, and Fu Shen with wild abandon.
-Cover with a liter of purified water, boil, and then reduce to a slow simmer with lid on for about 2 hours, until your herbs have sweetly softened.
-Pop on over about two shakes of a lamb’s tail short of two hours, and add the Sake and Chinese Yam.
+Once your herbs have been happily hallowed, grab a hefty stock pot, and throw in the Job’s Tears, Lotus Seed, Fox Nut, and Fu Shen with wild abandon.
+Cover with a liter of purified water, boil, and then reduce to a slow simmer with lid on for about 2 hours, until your herbs have softened.
+Roundabout two hours add the Sake and Chinese Yam.
 Once the yam is soft, season to taste with Sesame Oil and Sea Salt.

 Waving Goodbye To Late Summer